LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-methods.rst

 This section provides a walk-through of building an example method to show how LCAPI features are used.
-This code can be found in the "SampleMethod" folder in the LCAPI examples which can be :download:`downloaded here
+This code can be found in the "SampleMethod" folder in the LCAPI examples, which can be :download:`downloaded here
 <../_downloads/lcapi_examples.zip>`.

 The method will simply display its parameters, and it will look like the example